Synthesable differentiation-invariant subspaces: Introduction and main results

-We will construct explicit examples showing that both kinds of synthesable sets exist.
-While the density of polynomials is a natural situation in this context, existence of synthesable $\Lambda$ for which the polynomials are dense up to codimension one is nontrivial and closely related to a recent solution of the spectral synthesis problem for exponential systems in $L^2(-\pi, \pi)$ by the authors and A. Borichev \cite{bbb}.
+This shows that a generic spectrum of critical density is not synthesable, in contrast to the non-critical density case.
+Even more surprising is that there exist two essentially different classes of synthesable spectra of critical density (see Examples \ref{exa1} and \ref{exa2}) -- those for which polynomials are dense in $\mathfrak{E}_0(|G|^2)$ and those for which polynomials are not dense, but have codimension 1.
+The second case is closely related to the solution of the long-standing spectral synthesis problem for exponential systems in $L^2(-\pi, \pi)$ obtained recently by the authors and A. Borichev \cite{bbb}.

+One may ask why the spectrum is not synthesable when polynomials are non-dense with finite defect greater than $1$.
+However, due to deep intrinsic properties of exponential systems, this situation can {\it never} happen.

 In the case when the spectral synthesis holds there exists the unique $D$-invariant subspace with given residual interval and spectrum.
-It turns out that even in the case when the spectral synthesis fails the $D$-invariant subspaces with the same residual interval and spectrum have a chain structure.
+Our second main result shows that even in the case when the spectral synthesis fails, the $D$-invariant subspaces with the same residual interval and spectrum have a chain structure.

-\begin{theorem} Let $L_1, L_2$ be two $D$-invariant subspaces of $C^\infty(a,b)$ with common residual subspace $L_{1,I}=L_{2,I}$ (or, which is the same, with common residual interval).
+\begin{theorem} Let $L_1, L_2$ be two $D$-invariant subspaces of $C^\infty(a,b)$ with common residual subspace $L_{1,I}=L_{2,I}$ \textup(or, which is the same, with common residual interval\textup).
 If

 then either $L_1\subset L_2$ or $L_2\subset L_1$. \end{theorem}